webmasterpf/Cyrano_PF/README.txt

 -----------

 The CYRANO_PF theme is a custom Drupal theme designed by Agence Cyrano for Association Provence Formation.
-Drupal integration is made by the Association Provence Formation's webmaster.
+Drupal integration and front-end developpement made by the Association Provence Formation's Webmaster.
 This theme is made for Drupal 6.